Sunday, April 2, 2017

 • What Is Justification?:

--God declares a sinner righteous by his faith (Romans 4:1-11; 5:1).
+-God declares a sinner to be righteous on the basis of faith (Romans 4:1-11; 5:1).
+This status has been accorded to us apart from our actions.
 It is done apart from meritorious works.
 Justification is an undeserved, free gift of God (Galatians 2:16-21).

 • When Is One Justified?:

--A person is justified when he first believes.
-In other words, Christians are saved from eternal condemnation the moment that they place their trust in God and His work.
-Thus, justification is not a process, but a one time event (Luke 18:14; 23:39-43; John 5:24; Romans 5:1; Acts 13:38-39; Ephesians 2:8-9; 1 John 3:14).
-Justification is not something that increases or like an earned wage that can be depleted.
+-A person is justified the moment that he first believes.
+Christians are saved from eternal condemnation and spiritual death the instant that they place their trust in God and His work.
+Thus, justification is not a process, but a one time event (Luke 18:14; John 5:24; Romans 5:1; Acts 13:38-39; 1 John 3:14).
+In this sense, salvation can rightly be spoken of as a done deal.

 • What Is Sanctification?:

 -This is the process of being set apart for God's work and being confirmed to the image of Christ.
-We contribute to sanctification through human efforts by the Holy Spirit's power (1 Thessalonians 5:23; Hebrews 9:13-14).
+We contribute to sanctification through human efforts and through the Holy Spirit's power (1 Thessalonians 5:23; Hebrews 9:13-14).

--This process occurs after justification (only after our sins are forgiven can we begin to lead a holy life) and ends at the moment of physical death.
+-This process occurs after justification and ends at the moment of physical death.
+Only after our sins are forgiven can we begin to lead a holy life.
+The ongoing process of sanctification is about growing in holiness, not re-earning salvation or forgiveness.

 -To sanctify means to be set apart for holy use (1 Corinthians 1:2; 6:9-11).
 We are called for the purpose of sanctification (1 Thessalonians 4:7) and are therefore expected to act in a holy manner (Ephesians 2:10; James 2:14-26).